witold-gawlowski/octet/README.md

 ![](https://github.com/witold-gawlowski/octet/blob/Tools_and_Middleware_1/octet/src/projects/my_bridge/Concept/canyon%20mesh%20specification.jpg)

-I was happy with Martins work although many things didn't match my specification.
-Also some things that I thought were obvious were not included.

-I have created much less content for this project than I have initially planned to.
-Informal backlog featuring ideas and technical problem encountered during the project can be found in [issue_track.txt file](https://github.com/witold-gawlowski/octet/blob/Tools_and_Middleware_1/octet/src/projects/my_bridge/Concept/issue_tracker.txt).
-There are two reasons for this:

-i got lost in the second assignement

-After finishing my second assigment i had 2 days to make more interesting rope-brigdge.
-I have reworked the wole code architecture, made it object oriented (bridge was to be consisting of multiple instances of segment class)

-Although the new code architecture worked properly, the physics-engine problems were very severe, the parts were bouncing and wobbling for the reason i have not yet found out.
-I have started to build same bridge directly in bullet3's examples code and it has been working so far.
-This gives me a starting point for further investigation.

-Problems I encoutered:
-* Bullet library is poorly documented and its not easy to find information on the internet too.
-One has to basically undestand the implementation of api to be able to use it proficiently.
-* Using physics engines is difficult(with a slight chance that I have been just doing something really wrong).

-What I have learned:
-* When you specify a task for someone you need to point out every detail that is significant.
-Ex.
-If you want proportions on the model to be 3:4 you need it point it out, not just draw it 3:4.

-The video with the outcome of our work could be found [here][https://www.youtube.com/watch?v=uHrpnjAkioI].
-I like the atmosphere result of the project although I am unstisfied with the amout of features I was able to implement.
-The elements missing the most for me are:
-* fmod sound effects
-* skybox with stars
-* colliders for the walls of the caves
-*
 =======
 I was happy with Martins work, although many things didn't match my specification.
 Also some things that I thought were obvious were not included.
 The Canyon he scuplted is the one visible on the video linked later in this readme.